exiledfan

 Most of the time the bears were a balm to a frenzied fandom in flux, a stress reliever that simultaneously provided a dopamine hit.
 But there were moments when skepticism reared its head, when the references veered too, too close, making everyone uncomfortable at what it might mean.

-Some would say they knew the references were sincere and meaningful, others believed fans were being queer baited.
-Because of the commonality of fan baiting in general, it’s not possible to dismiss.
+Many misgivings were centered around the overwhelming spotlight on LGBT issues.2 Some would say they knew the references were sincere and meaningful, others believed fans were being queer baited.
+Because of the commonality of fan baiting/service in general, it’s impossible to dismiss.
 While keeping the audience hooked makes business sense, going this far puts a sordid taint on all involved.
-Some claimed it was a sound engineer or a crew member, who used the bears as a proxy to educate fans about queer issues.
+Some claimed it was a sound engineer or a crew member who used the bears as a proxy to educate fans about queer issues.

 I know too little to confidently even guess what the purpose of that might be, but I know that many fans used that number as a safety blanket of sorts.
 Messaging and leaving voicemails, treating it like a direct connection to the band.
+Whenever there were rumors about them being over, or there was bad press, fans would flock to message the number that they believed was a direct line to the band members.

 All of this was miraculous enough to trigger an awe response.
 You might call it a peak experience, euphoria, or conversion experience, as these roughly describe the same phenomenon.
 Daniel Cavicchi who explored Bruce Springsteen fandom identified these feelings as a fan conversion experience.
-According to him, fan conversion, “is a lasting and profound transition from an ‘old’ viewpoint, dominated by ignorance and disenchantment, to a ‘new’ one, filled with energy and insight.”
+According to him, fan conversion, “is a lasting and profound transition from an ‘old’ viewpoint, dominated by ignorance and disenchantment, to a ‘new’ one, filled with energy and insight.”3

 This is to say, the conversion in itself isn’t the issue.
-We’re all capable of getting to that point, my more memorable experiences of this belonging to concerts that had me awestruck, and left me with a post-concert depression as soon as reality crept back in.
-The big difference between those experiences and the one that sucker punched me in the chest is that this time the situation had been manipulated to elicit that response.
-And it worked on me.
+We’re all capable of getting to that point, my more memorable experiences of this is associated with concerts that left me awestruck, and were followed by a post-concert depression as soon as reality crept back in.

 With my newly minted conviction, I took a dive into the deep end with little hesitation.
 There was an avalanche of content, especially for someone like me who had years to catch up on.

-Conveniently, there was fandom mythology ready to absorb, with some edits over time becoming the new truth and leaving out the relevant context in some retellings.
+Conveniently, there was fandom mythology ready to absorb, with some fan edits over time becoming the new truth and leaving out the relevant context in some retellings.
 All the moving parts were flattened into easily digestible master posts and gif sets, timelines, treatises.
 This stage was nearly entirely euphoric because it was so easy to absorb and all so promising.
 In the cruel world of the music industry, they’d put it on its head.

 I came to profoundly believe that One Direction would be returning to the spotlight in no time, with more control and autonomy over their careers.
 Those near-weekly rumors that Styles was bursting at the seams to storm stages alone were wishful thinking, a red herring.
 Another red herring might even be the eighteen-month break that had been promised, perhaps it would be cut short with a surprise drop.